storybookjs/native/STORYBOOK-CONFIG.md

 </style>
 ```

 Without this step, the emulator will still be visible on the docs tab.
-If you have multiple stories with no documentation, the emulator will rapidly switch between each of them.